Migratory Birds Hunting Regulations, 2015–2016: Alberta

 - mentors may not hunt or carry a firearm, and may accompany no more than two young hunters.

-In Alberta, non-toxic shot must be used to hunt migratory birds.
+In Alberta, non-toxic shot must be used to hunt migratory game birds.
 Within National Wildlife Areas, the possession of lead shot is prohibited for all hunting, including the hunting of migratory birds and upland game birds.
 Hunters should consult provincial or territorial regulations for additional restrictions.

 |Area||Ducks, geese, coots and snipe|

 |Ducks, coots and snipe||Snow Geese and Ross’s Geese||Canada Geese, Cackling Geese and |